Skip to main content

 You may also have blood tests to check how well your kidneys are working and the amount of potassium in your blood.

 Depending on why you're taking ramipril, the usual starting dose is between 1.25mg and 2.5mg once a day.
+You'll usually be prescribed a low dose of ramipril at first so it does not make you feel dizzy.

-This will be increased gradually over a few weeks to the usual dose for your condition:
+This will be increased gradually over a few weeks to the usual dose for your condition.

 The maximum dose is 5mg twice a day or 10mg once a day.